 Severus drew out sharply.
-They were both on the floor.
-There were a couple of moments of near silence apart from heavy breathing.
-Slowly, Snape stood up to see Potter, on his front, spread-eagled, no doubt trying to appear unconscious, but Snape could see the flicker of an eyelid.
+They were both on the floor, in silence apart from heavy breathing.
+Slowly, Snape stood up to see Potter, who was on his front, spread-eagled, no doubt trying to appear unconscious, but Snape could see the flicker of an eyelid.

 "Potter," said Snape, after a while, once he could trust himself to speak.
 "What was that?"

-There were a couple of moments of silence before Snape lost his patience and crouched down at Poter's head.
-Potter could not help but meet his gaze, but he held it.
+There were a couple of moments of silence before Snape lost his patience and crouched down at Potter's head.
+Potter could not help but meet his gaze.

 "What was what?"